St. Mary’s Academy

 - Technology will not be used in a way that would disrupt the use of the network by others.

 2. The network will be used for educational purposes first and foremost and should be handled with care and consideration.
-Playing games, online chatting and watching entertainment videos are not allowed during the school day unless associated with a class and permission from a teacher is explicitly given.
+Playing games, online chatting, using "AirDrop" and watching entertainment videos are not allowed during the school day unless associated with a class and permission from a teacher is explicitly given.

 3. The network is to be used to store school-related files only.
-The network may not be used to store or download music, video, game files or personal photos.
+The network may not be used to store or download music, videos, game files or personal photos.

 4. The network may not be used to break copyright law by using unlicensed software or pirating audio or visual materials.
 Accessing “pirated” materials is not only a violation of this policy; it may also be a criminal act punishable by law.